 Gallup CliftonStrengths® is an assessment of personality, rooted in the theory of positive psychology.
 Research indicates that people who know and use their strengths every day are more likely to experience positive emotions (energy, happiness, respect) and less likely to experience negative emotions (stress, worry, anger, sadness).
 The assessment identifies an individual’s top five “Signature Themes” from a list of 34 common talents.
 Individuals can then develop those talents into strengths, and apply those strengths in all areas of their life.

 Herbert Hoover, who served as our 31st President, is known to have said “Competition is not only the basis of protection to the consumer, but is the incentive to progress.”
 People who score high on the Competition® strength on the CliftonStrengths® scale are people who want to be on top and are willing to dedicate themselves to honing their crafts, so they can do just that.

-In fact, victories, where you achieve your goals, but did not perform better than coworkers or peers, may feel hollow to you.
+In fact, victories where you achieved your goals but did not perform better than coworkers or peers may feel hollow to you.

 Choose work environments that measure accomplishments.

 List your own performance scores daily so you know where you stand at all times.

 Celebrate wins.
 The celebration helps fuel your fire.

 Look for friends and coworkers as competitive as you.